moj-analytical-services/user-guidance/source/documentation/introduction.md

 If your RStudio, JupyterLab or Airflow instance is inactive for an extended period of time (for example, overnight) it will be idled.

-1. Go the Analytical Platform [control panel](https://cpanel-master.services.alpha.mojanalytics.xyz).
+1. Go the Analytical Platform [control panel](https://controlpanel.services.alpha.mojanalytics.xyz).
 2. Select the __Analytical tools__ tab.
-3. Select the __Unidle__ button to the right of the tool's name.
+3. Select the __Open__ button to the right of the tool's name.

 Unidling usually only takes a few seconds, however, it can take up to several minutes.